Our foot & ankle consultants

 Specialist expertise in foot and ankle conditions and treatment

-As a consultant at The Royal London Hospital, the largest trauma centre in the UK and one of the busiest in Europe, Mr Heidari treats the most severely injured patients.
+As a consultant at The Royal London Hospital, the largest trauma centre in the UK and one of the busiest in Europe, Professor Heidari treats the most severely injured patients.

 Patients are often referred to him at Orthopaedic Specialists by other consultant orthopaedic surgeons, particularly for difficult fractures and fixation and post-operative infection.

-Mr Heidari is joined by Mr Thomas Hester, a highly regarded consultant orthopaedic surgeon who specialises in foot and ankle conditions and works as Trauma Lead at University Hospital Lewisham.
+Professor Heidari is joined by Mr Thomas Hester, a highly regarded consultant orthopaedic surgeon who specialises in foot and ankle conditions and works as Trauma Lead at Kings College.

 Mr Hester is a conscientious, proactive and caring consultant with a keen interest in research and innovation in his field of expertise.
 He specialises in a variety of foot and ankle conditions, including minimally invasive surgery (arthroscopy), ligament injuries, ankle fractures, cartilage damage, bunions and heel pain.

 Specialist Paediatric Consultant Mr Thomas Crompton is available to see children for any orthopaedic condition, including foot and ankle.

 Foot and ankle anatomy

 The feet and ankles are highly flexible, complex structures containing multiple bones, tendons and ligaments.
 Our foot and ankle team treat all conditions ranging from bunions, bone deformity and arthritis to painful ligament and Achilles tendon injuries.

 - The forefoot consists of five toes (phalanges) and five longer bones (metatarsals).